online-ml/river/README.md

 - Model pipelines as a first-class citizen
 - Check out [the API](https://riverml.xyz/latest/api/overview/) for a comprehensive overview

+## 🤔 Should I be using River?

+You should ask yourself if you need online machine learning.
+The answer is likely no. Most of the time batch learning does the job just fine.
+An online approach might fit the bill if:

+- You want a model that can learn from new data without having to revisit past data.
+- You want a model which is robust to [concept drift](https://www.wikiwand.com/en/Concept_drift).
+- You want to develop your model in a way that is closer to what occurs in a production context, which is usually event-based.

+Some specificities of River are that:

+- It focuses on clarity and user experience, more so than performance.
+- It's very fast at processing one sample at a time.
+Try it, you'll see.
+- It plays nicely with the rest of Python ecosystem.

 ## 🔗 Useful links

 - [Documentation](https://riverml.xyz)